howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 {{< youtube fpsUEfmRMJg >}}

->The above video is a time-lapse of the paddleboard construction process.
+>Above is a 1.2 minute time-lapse video of the paddleboard construction process.

 ## Plans